dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

     -   Incremental text, which will be null.
     -   Colour specifier, which will be the sequence colour with ordinal zero and index zero.

-    For descriptions ofcorrespondence, the palette root, colour specifiers and sequence colours, see the
+    For descriptions of correspondence, the palette root, colour specifiers and sequence colours, see the
     [Zoom Box Palette](../05ZoomBoxPalette/ZoomBoxPalette.md) section.

+    This completes the weight spawning stage of the root box.

-3. The dimensions of the root box are finalised.
+4. The dimensions of the root box are finalised.

     The detail of finalisation depends on which optional parameter was given in step 1.